yonglin-wang/formality-styler/README.md

 # Formality Styler

-Web demo for formality classifier (fasttext model) and style rewriter (tranformer model trained with fairseq).
-Code includes training and deployment.
+An application that can classify user input as formal (e.g. "I find it amusing") or informal (e.g. "lol") and suggest the rewrite in the other direction.

 The hope is to provide a tool for ESL students to understand formality and, in general, for every English speaker to achieve effective communication under situations with varying formality requirements.

+Code includes training for formality classifier (fasttext model) and style rewriter (tranformer model trained with fairseq) and deploying the models via web UI (Flask and Jinja).

 This is the Capstone Project for my Master's degree in Computational Linguistics.